augu0093/Pandas_Scikit-Learn_Regression_PCA/README.md

 ### Models and their Accuracy
 Below is a short description of each model used and which accuracy they yielded.
+Accuracy is measured in Root Mean Squared Logarithmic Error (lower is better).

-- Baseline (random guessing):
+- Baseline (mean house price): 0.42577

 - Linear regression model: